smarter-sh/smarter/docs/source/smarter-resources/smarter-prompt.rst

 .. note::

   Smarter sessions are distinct from Smarter LLMClients.
-An LLMClient is a resource that defines the configuration of an llm_client, including its system prompt, plugins, and other settings.
-A session, by contrast, is an instance of a conversation with an llm_client, comprising the complete history of messages exchanged during that conversation.
+An LLMClient is a resource that defines the configuration of an llmclient, including its system prompt, plugins, and other settings.
+A session, by contrast, is an instance of a conversation with an llmclient, comprising the complete history of messages exchanged during that conversation.

   Smarter sessions originate in Smarter Prompt, are passed to the ReactJS component as part of the